International Food Marketing Consultant

 Quote:

-"I find that I have travelled a great distance while others are deciding whether to start their journey today or tomorrow."
+"I find that I have traveled a great distance while others are deciding whether to start their journey today or tomorrow."
 Manuel Lisa (September 8, 1772 - August 12, 1820) was a well known fur trader and explorer who founded the Missouri Fur Company

 Spacer graphic